-- Has an exposure of three minutes or longer within six feet of a confirmed COVID-19 case with or without a face covering, or - Was in the same class or cohort as a confirmed COVID-19 case in a school, or - Was on the same bus as a confirmed COVID-19 case.
+- Over a 24-hour period, has a cumulative exposure of fifteen minutes or longer within six feet of a confirmed COVID-19 case with or without a face covering, or - Was in the same class or cohort as a confirmed COVID-19 case in a school, or - Was on the same bus as a confirmed COVID-19 case.

-Confirmed Case: A person who has tested positive for COVID-19 by laboratory testing.\
+Confirmed Case: A person who has tested positive for COVID-19 by laboratory testing.

-\Confirmatory laboratory tests include Polymerase Chain Reaction (PCR) or antigen tests from respiratory or oral specimens.
+Confirmatory laboratory tests include Polymerase Chain Reaction (PCR) or antigen tests from respiratory or oral specimens.